kospiotr/kospiotr.github.io/content/docs/notes/development/data_structures/array_list.md

 3. **Memory Overhead**: `ArrayList` may consume more memory than arrays because of its capacity (an internal array that's typically larger than the actual list size).

-# Time and Space Complexity:
+# Time and Space Complexity

 | Operation                  | Time Complexity  | Space Complexity                | Description                                                                                                |
 |----------------------------|------------------|---------------------------------|------------------------------------------------------------------------------------------------------------|